LZandbergen/AI-Marketspace/Tweedejaars Project KI/README.md

 ### Wordpress

 The Wordpress environment requires a bit more explanation, since most of the website is managed from here.
 There are some plug-ins we used, which might need some explanation.
+In general the Wordpress

 ##### Adding blogs
 Adding new blog posts to the website is quite a simple process.
 Wordpress offers a built-in environment for writing simple blogs, with the ability to write text, include images, set links and so on.
 Just click on posts and add a new one.
-It will automatically appear on the blog if the categories are set up.
+Start writing, as if using a Word processor.
+After writing your blog you can specify relevant categories It will automatically appear on the blog if the categories are set up.

 ##### SEO